Buying and Selling FAQs in Wisconsin

 I'm selling my car.
 Do the plates stay with me or the car?

 The plates stay with you, so remove them.
 You may use the plates on another car you or your spouse own, hang them above the fireplace, or destroy them.
-Just don't take them to the DMV―they don't want them!
+Just don't take them to the Division of Motor Vehicles―they don't want them!

 I'm selling my moped.
 What should I do with the plates?

 Unlike with cars, plates stay with the vehicle in this case.
-The same goes for trailers, mobile homes, trucks weighing at least 10,000 pounds, and farm trucks weighing at least 16,000 pounds.
+The same goes for trailers, mobile homes, trucks weighing at least 10,000 lbs, and farm trucks weighing at least 16,000 lbs.